 RELATED ARTICLE: Anxiety Disorder: Who Is Affected Most

-- You forget things – memory failure, trouble with mental calculations, difficulty learning new things or committing new facts to memory, and poor focus are all associated with Low T
+- You forget things – memory failure, trouble with mental calculations, difficulty learning new things or committing new facts to memory, and poor focus are all associated with low testosterone levels.

 - Hair loss – balding or thinning hair on the head, and excess hair growth on the body may all signal low testosterone